Skip to Content

 Are you wondering, “What’s wrong with my cauliflower?”

 Cauliflower is a cool-weather crop in the Brassica family (which includes cabbage, kale, kohlrabi, broccoli, and Brussels sprouts).
-It’s trickier to grow than its relatives because it doesn’t like it too hot … or too cold.
+It’s trickier to grow than its relatives because it doesn’t like it too hot … or cold.
 It is also very sensitive to moisture and doesn’t like to have soggy roots or dry out.

 Discoloration or purple-tinged edges in white varieties of cauliflower